Pursuit of Truth menu

 It is a little known fact that Sir Isaac Newton, the 17-18th century scientist who formulated the three laws of motion and discovered that the same force of gravity that makes apples fall from trees also keeps Earth in orbit around the sun, was not just a scientist, but also a theologian and a serious student of the Bible.
 This is intriguing because many today think that the belief in a God who interacts with us and our world is in direct conflict with the foundations of doing science, and yet Newton was among the foremost in laying the foundations of classical mechanics and made significant contributions to the study of optics.
 Newton, as well as his contemporary, Leibniz, developed the methods of calculus without which much of modern science would, arguably, be impossible.

 Very few would question Newton’s brilliance.
-While his intelligence certainly does not prove that everything he wrote was correct, it is a good reason to at least take a couple minutes to read what he wrote about one of the most iconic prophecies in the Bible—a dream Neo-Babylonian King Nebuchadnezzar II had one night about a metal image, recorded in the second chapter of Daniel.
+While his intelligence certainly does not prove that everything he wrote was correct any more than does the intelligence of modern thought leaders (many who obviously have a very different point of view) prove that they are correct, it is a good enough reason to at least take a couple minutes to read what he wrote about one of the most iconic prophecies in the Bible—a dream Neo-Babylonian King Nebuchadnezzar II had one night about a metal image, recorded in the second chapter of Daniel.

 The following is the full text of the short chapter (chapter 3) from Newton's book, Observations on Daniel and The Apocalypse of St. John, "Of the vision of the Image composed of four Metals".